Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The Left actually doesn't care about the Constitution, so the author's complaints are irrelevant.

-The writer is going to explain to us how evil America is, a common trope of the Left.
+The author is going to explain to us how evil America is, a common trope of the Left.
 It is mystifying how we could all be so evil, yet the Left bristles when accused of hating America.

 -------------------------